badeend/Result/docs/index.md

 ## Why does this package exist?

 There are already dozens of similar packages.
-Yet, surprisingly, none of them provided what I'm looking for:
+Yet, surprisingly, none of them provide what I'm looking for:

 - **No opinion on what is allowed to be a failure.** In other words: I want the failure type to be parameterized (`TFailure`) without constraints.
 IMO, hardcoding the failure type to e.g. `Exception` or `string` completely defeats the purpose of using a result type _in C#_.